alvin-li/text_change_test/README.md

 * Real-time data transfer
 * Easy to set up in the user friendly IEX dashboard
 * Two way storage synchronization
-* Support you can count on
+* Support by email and chat

 # Real-time data transfer
 Data is sent from your shop to e-conomic in real-time, that means you can keep track of your revenue throughout the day when orders appear in e-conomic shortly after they have been made in your shop.